Huegoxaga/notes/python/django.md

 - Django is a Python-based free and open-source web framework
 - One Django project can have multiple Apps as web components.
+- Django uses WSGI to control the communication between the web server communicates and web applications, and how web applications can be chained together to process one request.
+  - WSGI is the Web Server Gateway Interface.

 ## Useful Commands